 Passwords can be obtained in multiple ways.
 Here are a few common examples:

-- Phishing.
 This type of attack occurs when someone (typically through email, or by using a fake site that looks similar to sites you already use) tries to trick you into sharing your personal information online.
 Privacy will never ask for your password through email.
-If you're unsure if an email you receive is really from Privacy, please contact us directly and we'll confirm.
+If you're unsure if an email you receive is really from Privacy, please contact us directly at firstname.lastname@example.org and we will confirm.

-- Malware.
 This type of attack is a program that logs the passwords you type into your browser as you input them.
-Check your browser regularly for suspicious add-ons or plugins and make sure both your browser and operating system are updated to the latest version.
+Check your browser regularly for suspicious add-ons or plugins, and make sure both your browser and operating system are updated to the latest version.

-If you have further questions or are concerned about the security of your account, write to us at firstname.lastname@example.org
+If you have further questions or are concerned about the security of your account, write to us using this submission form.